Vale Street is one of the steepest roads in England

 Where is the steepest street in England?

-Located in the aptly named Bristolian suburb of Totterdown, the surface of the road is paved.
-It’s one of the steepest, toughest and most spectacular climbs in the country.
+The road is fully paved.
+It’s said to be the steepest road of England.
 The climb is 0.2km long with an elevation gain of 17m.
-The average gradient is 25 per cent but the maximum gradient is 33 per cent.
+The average gradient is 22 per cent but the maximum gradient is 25.6 per cent.
 The street has such a drastic incline that cars park horizontally across the road to ensure the vehicles don't roll.
 When it gets icy, locals tie their parked cars to lampposts.

-The street is well-known for its lung-bursting incline and it’s a favourite spot for cyclists.
-The street is flanked by terraced houses with steps provided for pedestrians.
+Located in the southwest of England, the street is well-known for its lung-bursting incline and it’s a favourite spot for cyclists.
+It is flanked by terraced houses with steps provided for pedestrians.
 With its degree slope the residential road is at the same angle as the average advanced intermediate ski run.
+The street is 427 ft long, running west-east from Park Street to Balmain Street.
+The drive offers exceptional adventures when driving or walking on it.